jvitor83/angular-pwa-seed/README.md

 - Install your desired platform `cordova platform add android` _(or none in case of web only)_
 - Run your desired platform `cordova run android`

+> Each platform has your specific requirements (SDK, Tools, environment) to compile/run.
+> > - Ex: To compile/run android, must have Android Studio or Android SDK installed and a emulator or device.
+> > - Ex: To compile windows, must have Visual Studio and be on windows to run.

+> See the links below to know how to install each.

 **You could use some custom scripts:**